 - Members shall provide new owners with information regarding feeding, veterinary care and training of their puppies

-- Members are responsible for illnesses present at the time of purchase of the puppy and must pay verified veterinary expenses up to the purchase price of the puppy when such expenses are incurred
+- Members are responsible for illnesses present at the time of sale of the puppy.
+Should the puppy be found to be ill at the time of sale, the member shall be responsible for verified Veterinarian expenses relating to that illness, to a maximum amount equal to the purchase price of the puppy.

-- Members must undertake to take back and rehome any dog they have bred at any stage in the animal’s life should it become homeless for any reason.
+- Members must undertake to take back and re-home any dog they have bred at any stage in the animal’s life should it become homeless for any reason.

 - Members will behave professionally in their dealings with other members, pet owners and the general public

 a) members will treat their customers with respect and will always protect their confidentiality.

 b) Members will treat their fellow members and other breeders with respect and will not make comment which will bring fellow breeders, the AAPDB or the Pet Dog Breeding Industry into disrepute.